Jeanne de Salzmann: Life

-Jeanne de Salzmann was born Jeanne-Marie de Allemand, the daughter of the famous Swiss architect Jules Louis Allemand and of Marie Louise Matignon.
+Jeanne de Salzmann was born Jeanne-Marie Allemand, the daughter of the famous Swiss architect Jules Louis Allemand and of Marie Louise Matignon.

 Madame de Salzmann began her career at the Conservatory of Geneva, studying piano.
 Later a student of Émile Jaques-Dalcroze in Germany from 1912, she taught dance and rhythmic movements.
 She met her husband Alexandre de Salzmann in Hellerau at Dalcroze's Institute.
 They married on September 6 in Geneva.
 With him she had a daughter, Nathalie de Salzmann (1919-2007).
 The First World War caused the closure of Dalcroze's Institute and Jeanne and her husband Alexandre moved to Tiflis, Georgia where she continued to teach.

 In 1919, Thomas de Hartmann introduced the de Salzmanns to George Gurdjieff, a relationship that would last until Gurdjieff's death in 1949.
 She worked with Gurdjieff for nearly 30 years.
 De Salzmann was recognized as his deputy by many of Gurdjieff's other pupils.
 She was responsible for transmitting the movements and his teaching through the Gurdjieff Institute of Paris, the Gurdjieff Foundation of New York City, the Gurdjieff Society in London and the Fundación Gurdjieff of Caracas, which she founded or helped founding, as well as other formal and informal groups throughout the world.

 She led the Gurdjieff Institute of Paris and continued Gurdjieff's teachings, emphasizing work with the movements, until she died, 101 years old, in 1990.